 To identify our median employee, we chose "annual base pay" as our globally-consistent definition of pay.
-We calculated annual base pay using a methodology that reasonably reflects the annual compensation of employees, which included reasonable estimates of hours worked during 2017 for hourly workers and annualized base pay for employees who commenced work during 2017.
-We chose not to exclude any employees.
+We calculated annual base pay using a methodology that reasonably reflects the annual compensation of employees, which included reasonable estimates of hours worked for hourly workers and annualized base pay for newly hired employees.
+We chose not to exclude any employees and used a valid statistical sampling approach to estimate the base pay for our median employee.
+Then we selected an individual whose base pay as of October 1, 2017, was at or near that value.

-We used a valid statistical sampling approach to estimate the base pay for our median employee.
-We selected an individual whose base pay as of October 1, 2017 was at or near that value and whose total compensation (determined in a manner consistent with that of our CEO in the Summary Compensation Table) was \$70,260.
-We then compared the annual total compensation of our CEO to the total annual compensation of the median employee.
-Our CEO's total annual compensation for the year ended December 31, 2017, as disclosed in the summary compensation table, was \$10,528,769.
-Therefore, the ratio of CEO pay to median employee pay was 150 to 1.
+For 2018, our median employee's annual total compensation (determined in a manner consistent with that of our CEO in the Summary Compensation Table) was \$75,366.
+Our CEO's total annual compensation for the year ended December 31, 2018, as disclosed in the Summary Compensation Table, was \$11,669,400.
+Therefore, the ratio of CEO pay to median employee pay was 155 to 1.